- BUSI 101B - Business Fundamental (Quantitative)

 - FINC 309 - Concepts and Applications in Corporate Finance

-A case analysis approach to financial management theory with emphasis on capital budgeting, capital markets and long-term financing.
+A case analysis approach to financial management theory with emphasis on how firms value assets, capital budgeting, capital markets and long-term financing.

 - FINC 412A - Exploring the DOW and S&P

 An exploration into the the variables, metrics, and equational forms of asset valuation modeling (discounted cash flow) applied to the firms in the DOW Industrials and S&P 100. www.models.rhaskell.org

 - FINC 412A - The Power of Multiples